jahid-razan/Dashboards/README.md

  Step 4: Calculation steps in SQL:

- * REORDER POINT: As we do not reliable lead time data, the lead time per sales class and supplier is assumed.
+ * REORDER POINT: As we do not have reliable lead time data, the lead time per sales class and supplier is assumed.
 For details please see the [link](https://hblvof-my.sharepoint.com/:p:/g/personal/jahid_islamrazan_fixami_com/EVH60VtfrUVFhEA7izUUEaoB4aa-uTFFi42QlkCH9RhxaA?e=bLb8Mg)

 * CORRECTED_LEAD_TIME = REORDER POINT x RPF